jhvanderschee/hugobricks/content/en/hiking.md

 ![](/uploads/photos/hike/hike01.jpg)

-## "Joe is not just the best guide ever, he also a great friend!"
+## "Joe is not just the best guide ever, he is also a great friend!"
 — another happy camper

 {{< /brick_quote >}}